Explore Developer Center's New Chatbot! MongoDB AI Chatbot can be accessed at the top of your navigation to answer all your MongoDB questions.

 1. Open VS Code and navigate to the extensions store (bottom icon on the left panel).

-2. Search for CodeWhisperer and it will show up as part of the AWS Toolkit.
+2. Search for AWS CodeWhisperer and it will show up as part of the AWS Toolkit.
 Searching for the AWS ToolKit Extension

 3. Once found, hit Install.
 Next, you’ll see the full AWS Toolkit Listing The AWS Toolkit full listing

-4. Once installed, you’ll need to authorize CodeWhisperer via a Builder ID to connect to your AWS developer account (or set up a new account if you don’t already have one).
-Authorise CodeWhisperer
+4. Once installed, you’ll need to authorize Amazon CodeWhisperer via a Builder ID to connect to your AWS developer account (or set up a new account if you don’t already have one).
+Authorise AWS CodeWhisperer

-Using CodeWhisperer
+Using AWS CodeWhisperer

 Navigating code suggestions

-CodeWhisperer Running
+AWS CodeWhisperer Running

-With CodeWhisperer installed and running, as you enter your prompt or code, CodeWhisperer will offer inline code suggestions.
+With Amazon CodeWhisperer installed and running, as you enter your prompt or code, CodeWhisperer will offer inline code suggestions.
 If you want to keep the suggestion, use TAB to accept it.
-CodeWhisperer may provide multiple suggestions to choose from depending on your use case.
+AWS CodeWhisperer may provide multiple suggestions to choose from depending on your use case.
 To navigate between suggestions, use the left and right arrow keys to view them, and TAB to accept.

 If you don’t like the suggestions you see, keep typing (or hit ESC).
-The suggestions will disappear, and CodeWhisperer will generate new ones at a later point based on the additional context.
+The suggestions will disappear, and Amazon CodeWhisperer will generate new ones at a later point based on the additional context.

 Requesting suggestions manually